 Toward the 6pm closing time, Panel Chair Linda J. Yang concluded, "So, Dr. Peña, in answer to Question 3, 60% say yes, that there is an unreasonable and substantial risk of illness and injury, and 40% say no -- and I'm going to lump this in there together -- no or not enough data.
 It's hard to separate those apart."
 Carlos Peña is the FDA Director, Division of Neurological and Physical Medicine Devices, Office of Device Evaluation.
 Officially, he was representing the FDA at the Devices Panel meeting.
 Transcript (2014, pp. 2, 329)

-Non-voting panelist Brian A. Iwata, past president of the Association for Behavior Analysis International, speaks against the majority of the panel on Question 3 and says the entire class of ESDs is not potentially too harmful.
+Non-voting panelist Brian A. Iwata, past president of the Ass. for Behavioral Analysis International, speaks against the majority of the panel on Question 3 and says the entire class of ESDs is not potentially too harmful.

 My problem is separating the class from the device and the device from where it's being manufactured and used.
 My understanding is FDA is basically focusing on the class and not on a device or where it's being used.
 And if one examines electrical stimulation, I can imagine an electrical stimulus that is not painful; it might be annoying.
 So, for example, you walk across the carpet, you put your finger on the stereo, that is an electrical stimulation.
 That's annoying.
 It's annoying enough for me to not want to do that again.
 And that deters a lot of my behavior.
 On the other hand, we've got the GED-4, which I have not experienced and I hope I never do.
 If we were to look at other classes of devices such as, for example, visual stimulation, one would ask is it harmful to shine a laser in someone's eyes to deter them from engaging in behavior, and I'm sure everyone would agree, yes.
 But then what would happen if we ask, well, what if we shined a flashlight in their eye briefly?
 I'm not so sure about that.
 So I think it's entirely dependent upon the parameters of the class of devices, and I can envision parameters that really would not be viewed as noxious or painful by many people.
 So speaking about the class, I would have to say no. Transcript (2014, pp. 327-328)June, 2015.
 Advocates continue lobbying the FDA in pursuit of the shock ban.